 Material risks are reviewed on a quarterly basis and all other risks are reviewed annually by a multidisciplinary team.
 The risk assessments are updated to reflect the current state of the risks and to ensure the control measures remain relevant and effective.
-The risk assessments are reviewed by the Independent Tailings Review Board.
+The Independent Tailings Review Board has been, and will continue to be, involved in the risk management processes.